njoubert/dotfiles/macminiserver/docs/webserver_1.0.0_implementation.md

 This document provides step-by-step implementation phases for setting up the Caddy-based webserver on the Mac Mini.
 Each phase builds on the previous one and includes verification steps.

+**Implementation Approach:**
+Instead of running commands directly, **create and maintain a provisioning script** (`~/webserver/webserver_provision.sh`) that implements each phase.
+This approach:
+- Creates a repeatable, idempotent setup process
+- Documents exactly what was done in executable form
+- Enables easy disaster recovery or setup of additional servers
+- Allows review before execution

+At each phase, add the commands to your provisioning script, then review and run it.
+The script should be safe to re-run (idempotent) and should check prerequisites before proceeding.

 **Prerequisites:**
 - Mac Mini running macOS Sequoia 15.7 (Assume it is an Intel x86 mac mini!)
 - Homebrew installed